lmintmate-attic/misc-files/README.md

 * switching-computer.scm: The Scheme version of the above program.
 Can be executed the same way as above.
 * switching-computer.lisp: The Common Lisp version of the above program.
 Can be executed as above, with the difference that "t" is true and "nil" is false.
 * switching-computer-function.rkt: switching-computer.rkt as a function.
 Can be executed by writing (switching-computer new-messages boolean) e.g. (switching-computer #true).
+* switching-computer-function.scm: The Scheme version of the above.
+Can be executed by writing (switching-computer new-messages boolean) e.g. (switching-computer #t).

 ### Value: ###